Cycling Ride Schedule

 19 Cycle Ride – Waterfront Trail Hamilton/Burlington Baymouth Bar

-Route – This is a new route that has not as yet been take.
-It is located outside Niagara but provides an opportunity to experience one of the best off-road Trails in Ontario.
+Route – This route is located outside Niagara but provides an opportunity to experience one of the best off-road Trails in Ontario.
 Starting at Confederation Park in Hamilton it proceeds north on the Waterfront Trail along Hamilton Harbour’s Baymouth Bar, on the Lake Ontario side.
 At the Burlington end we traverse their downtown marine front in Spencer Creek Park where at the far end is an interesting memorial to Canada’s Navy.
-The Break/lunch stop can be in Burlington or along the Baymouth Bar.
+Two other war memorials are also located along this ride, all of which are noted on the route cue sheet.
 Total return distance is about 22km.

 Lunch/Break – In Burlington near the marine park or along the Baymouth Bar for example Barangus at 380 Van Wagner Beach Rd.
 Hamilton, ON.
 L8E 3L8 ,(905) 544-7122

 Start Location – Confederation Park B in Hamilton.
 Park and enter off of Grey’s Rd. (opposite house number 596).
 Take the QEW west from Niagara, get off at Centennial Pkwy (Hwy.
-20) and take the N. Service Rd. easterly to Grey’s Rd., then turn north, towards Lake Ontario.
+20) and take the N. Service Rd. easterly to Drake Road, turn left, then left again to Grey’s Rd., then turn north, towards Lake Ontario to find the park’s entrance.

 20 Cycle Ride – Flat Rock Cellars to Twenty Valley Golf and Country Club